Mu-L/Blender_math_anim/docs/usage_text.md

 # Formula Generating and Animating

-You can create formula objects rendered using Typst or OpTeX.
+You can create formula using Typst or OpTeX or PDF.

-1. Add → Math Anim → **Formula**
-2. Choose engine:
+1. Choose engine:
    - Typst
    - OpTeX / LaTeX
-3. Enter input text: $ \int_0^\pi \sin(x),dx = 2 $
-4. Render
+   - PDF
+2. Create formula.
+3. Adjust settings.

 ## Animating Formulas
-- Writing animation
+- Preset animations
-- Morphing into other formulas
+- Morphing between and across formulas with other types
-- Moving along paths